Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 The user has the option to input either a point geometry or a (multi)polygon geometry.
 By default, the address location will be transformed into a point geometry, and a buffer will be created around it to calculate the availability.
 However, users can choose to use the provided polygon geometry to calculate availability by setting the 'address_location_neighborhood' parameter to TRUE.

 By default, the buffer around the input location is measured in Euclidean distance.
-However, it can be modified to utilise a network buffer.
+However, it can be modified to utilize a network buffer.
 The distinction between the two types of buffers is illustrated in the figure below.
 In this instance, the Euclidean buffer has a fixed radius of 1000 meters, while the network buffer is calculated based on a speed of 5 km/h over 10 minutes.

 ![](man/figures/buffers_example.png)

-The following subsections will briefly describe each availability function, along with examples extracted from the neighbourhood polygons and points in Amsterdam.
+The following subsections will briefly describe each availability function and examples extracted from the neighborhood polygons and points in Amsterdam.

 ---